Siphe247/Football-League-tables/README.md

 # Current Football-League-tables
-Football League tables for Europe's top 5 leagues and the Betway Premiership🇿🇦:
+Football League tables for Europe's top 5 leagues, the UEFA Champions League🇪🇺 and the Betway Premiership🇿🇦:
 1. The Premier League🏴󠁧󠁢󠁥󠁮󠁧󠁿
 2. Ligue 1🇫🇷
 3. Bundesliga🇩🇪